haithamthabt/nextjs-blog-template-old/nextjs-blog-template/code doc.md

 For the fronmatter we are gonna use a package called `gray-matter` which will take a string with a frontmatter and turn it into and object

+We used the `fs` module to get the files from the directory, created a slug, passed the front-matter with grey-matter and basically returned the slug and the front-matter as the post prop.